focusaurus/hexagonal-lambda/readme.md

 ```

 - To use that for terminal development we do `source ./local/env.sh`;
-- Set up your secrets.
+- Set up pgp and a private key for working with `pass`
   - There's some docs missing here on initially setting up a PGP key if you've never had one before and initializing your password store/repo.
 I'm currently pondering different alternatives for this so bear with me while I figure that out.
+- Set up your secrets.

 ```
 cat <<EOF | pass -m insert hexagonal-lambda-dev